2-REC/unity-kinect-xr/apps/README.md

 The last step is not required, but helps kkeping a cleaner assets folder.<br>
 (Also it is required to be like this in order for the ".gitignore" to work properly when using Git)<br>

+### CAMERA VIEWER

+Allows to visualise a device camera feed (front or rear) as background of a Unity camera or GameObject, useful for AR like camera view.<br>
+...<br>